Share This Article

 How does MFA work?

-- The answer to an extra security question like, “What’s your favorite pet’s name?”
+- The answer to an extra security question like “What town did you go to high school in?”

 - An additional code either emailed to an account or texted to a mobile number

-- A secure token, which is a separate piece of hardware (like a key fob that holds information) that verifies a person’s identity with a database or system
+- A secure token – a separate piece of physical hardware, like a key fob, that verifies a person’s identity with a database or system